-The external control systems, which serve as the framework for Hoist Finance's corporate governance, are the Swedish Companies Act, Annual Accounts Act, Banking and Financing Business Act, the Swedish Financial Supervisory Authority's regulations and general guidelines, Nasdaq Stockholm's Rule Book for Issuers, other relevant laws and regulations, and the Swedish Corporate Governance Code.
-Governance, management and control are, pursuant to Swedish corporate law, the Swedish Corporate Governance Code and the Articles of Association, allocated between the shareholders at the Annual General Meeting (AGM), the Board and the CFO.
+The external control systems, which serve as the framework for Hoist Finance's corporate governance, are the Swedish Companies Act, Annual Accounts Act, Banking and Financing Business Act, regulations and general guidelines by the Swedish Financial Supervisory Authority as well as the European Banking Association, Nasdaq Stockholm's Rule Book for Issuers, other relevant laws and regulations, and the Swedish Corporate Governance Code.
+Governance, management and control are, pursuant to Swedish corporate law, the Swedish Corporate Governance Code and the Articles of Association, allocated between the shareholders at the Annual General Meeting (AGM), the Board and the CEO.